JMen121/youtube-clone/README.md

 # Lessons Learned
 Throughout the development of this YouTube clone, I acquired proficiency in employing different techniques for creating boxes to ensure optimal alignment of video previews and titles.
-I leveraged tools such as Flexbox and the Grid method to achieve precise layout structures.
+I leveraged tools such as Flexbox and the Grid method to achieve precise layout structures.I also learned Tooltips( which can be seen for every icon on header except the Profile),

 Initially, I encountered challenges in managing the sheer volume of elements to create and understanding the nuances of box alignment, be it vertical or horizontal.
 During this learning process, W3Schools played a pivotal role in providing invaluable assistance, contributing significantly to overcoming the initial hurdles.